Guacamole65/Guacamole65/README.md

-##Hi, I'm Joachim
+Hi, I'm Joachim

 🎓 I'm currently a Master’s student in Data Science & AI for Business, at EDHEC, a top French business school.
 💡 Passionate about how AI and technology can transform finance & fintech.
-🚀 Building projects that explore applied machine learning, analytics, and automation.
+Building projects that explore applied machine learning, analytics, and automation.

 🔧 Tech & Interests :
 AI in Finance, fintech innovation, automation